-Do you know if your web pages are not crawled and indexed by Google or other search engines, your site will never show up on users’ search queries?
-Which means, no ranking, no traffic, no leads, and no conversions.
+Do you know if your web pages are not crawled and indexed by Google or other search engines, your site will never appear on users’ search queries?
+This means no ranking, traffic, leads, or conversions.

-If you have zero or little idea about what is indexed pages or have been endlessly looking for quick ways on how to get your web page indexed by Google or other search engines, this article answers all your queries.
+If you have zero or little idea about indexed pages or have been endlessly looking for quick ways to get your web page indexed by Google or other search engines, this article answers all your queries and how SEO services for small businesses can help you.

-When you (webmaster) submit the website’s unique URLs through links along with an XML sitemap to the Google Webmaster Tools, Google finds those links and sitemap and crawls it — to assess the value of the content on each given links and identifies if it’s related to the search queries of the users or not.
-And further, the search engine adds those web links to its index via web spider called “Googlebot”.
-The adding of web links to the Google index is a process of Google indexing.
+When you (the webmaster) submit the website’s unique URLs through links along with an XML sitemap to the Google Webmaster Tools, Google finds those links and sitemap and crawls it — to assess the value of the content on each given link and identifies if it’s related to the search queries of the users or not.
+And further, the search engine adds those web links to its index via a web spider called “Googlebot.”
+The addition of web links to the Google index is a process of Google indexing.

-Endlessly searching for “what is indexed pages?”.
-Indexed pages are pages that have been successfully identified by the search crawlers and have the quality or relatable content against users’ search phrases.
+Endlessly searching for “What are indexed pages?”.
+Indexed pages are pages that have been successfully identified by the search crawlers and have quality or relatable content against users’ search phrases.

-The indexed web pages rank well in the search results and help in driving organic traffic to the websites.
+The indexed pages rank well in the search results and help drive organic traffic to the websites.

 It isn’t necessary that Google will crawl and index your every web URL.
 If you have recently added a lot of new web pages, those newly added web pages might not get indexed along with the initial web pages.
-If you have just now added new web pages or improved your sitemap, give the search engine some time to process your web pages for indexing.
+If you have just now added new web pages or improved your sitemap in SEO, give the search engine some time to process your web pages for indexing.

-But if it has been quite long and your web pages are still marked as “non-indexed”, there might be other reasons underlying behind such happening, which could be poor structure of your sitemap or quality of web pages hierarchy.
+But if it has been quite long and your web pages are still marked as “non-indexed,” there might be other underlying reasons, such as the poor structure of your sitemap or the quality of the web page's hierarchy.

-Pages which Google fails to crawl or index includes:
+Pages that Google fails to crawl or index include

-Let’s find out if your web pages are indexed by Google or not.
+Let’s find out if your web pages are indexed by Google or not or how to check Google-indexed pages.

-If you wish to see your particular web page’s URLs index status, you may go like this:
+If you wish to see your particular web page’s URL index status, you may go like this:

-If you want detailed insight on your web pages index status, you can take the help of Google Search Console’s – Index Coverage Status Report.
+If you want detailed insight into your web pages' index status, you can take the help of Google Search Console’s – Index Coverage Status Report.

-If you are finding it hard to successfully index the pages and are stuck with “non-indexed” pages status, we have compiled simple steps to submit the web pages in google webmaster tools effectively and let your web pages indexed by google checker quickly.
+If you are finding it hard to index the pages successfully and are stuck with “non-indexed” page status, we have compiled simple steps to submit the web pages in Google webmaster tools effectively and let your web pages be indexed by Google checker quickly.

 Your XML sitemap is an important aspect that tells search engines which pages on your website are important.